Guide

 Pros

-- + Only first-party MCP server in the AI search category
+- + Best code-level MCP loop in the AI search category

-- + Free tier includes MCP, API, and CLI — no other tool does
+- + Free tier includes MCP, API, CLI, and public Technical Audits

 - + Five-engine citation lookups exposed as a single MCP tool